bucket727/bucket727/README.md

 Nice to meet you!
 Welcome to my GitHub :)

-🔭 I’m currently a community college student at **Cerritos College** working toward my **A.S.T. in Computer Science & Engineering, Physics, and Math**, with plans to transfer to a four-year university.
+🔭 I’m currently a community college student at **Cerritos College** working toward my **A.S.T. in Computer Science, Physics, and Math**, with plans to transfer to a four-year university.

 🚀 I was most recently a participant in the **NASA Community College Aerospace Scholars (NCAS)** program, where **my team won the competition**.